dev-nolant/SwiftUI-Project1/src/readme.md

-## Basic files, these will expand and grow in size over time
+## Basic files: these will expand and grow in size over time